 No Such Thing as "Espresso Beans"?

-First, espresso is a type of coffee that’s brewed in a specific way.
-Second, the unique extraction method makes espresso tastes different, but not everyone likes espresso.
-Third, you can make an amazing cup of coffee using a $30 AeroPress and a terrible cup of espresso using a $3,000 espresso machine.
+- You can make an amazing cup of coffee using a $30 AeroPress, and you can make a terrible shot of espresso using a $3,000 espresso machine.